fbpx

 Nov.
 5, 2024

-SAVE THE DATE for CCIB’s Indigenous Relations Forum and PAIR Awards on November 5, 2024, in Calgary, AB.
+Registration NOW OPEN for CCIB’s Indigenous Relations Forum and PAIR Awards in Calgary, AB.

 Join us for inspiring panel discussions, engage and network with attendees, and celebrate CCIB’s 2024 PAIR recipients, who are working toward integrating economic reconciliation through their Indigenous relations efforts.
-Registration opens on Monday, September 23, 2024.
+Registration now open, just click the link below to register today.

 Check more information →